ChrisLaganiere/MoreData/README.md

     moc: moc
 )

+// You may want to store cancellable handles to publishers as an instance property in whatever class/struct you are building. var cancellables: Set<AnyCancellable> = []

 kylePublisher.fetchedObjectsPublisher
     .sink { fetchedObjects in
-        // Update your UI with the fetched objects
+        // Update your UI, or do anything you want, on the main thread, with the fetched objects.
+        // This block continues to get called with any changes when any items matching the fetch
+        // request are created, updated, or deleted in the managed object context.
     }
     .store(in: &cancellables)
 ```